Ashanks70/Engineering_4_Notebooks/README.md

 ![beam](images/beam.png)

 ### Reflection
-This took a lot of research, but we got a fairly simple, but functional design
+This took a lot of research, but we got a fairly simple, but functional design.
+We tried to make an H-beam first, before realizing that there was too much overhang, which also ruled out I-beams.
+We settled on a simple design of a plank with support beams.

 &nbsp;
 &nbsp;